 I have always loved to travel, and have been to every continent except Antarctica (and I’d love to go there).
 Some of my travels were missionary trips to build houses for the poor or to instruct local Christian communities in the rudiments of the faith.
 Some were for my own edification, such as a summer in London studying theater (I met Ralph Fiennes.
 Lovely man!)
 I even spent a month and a half in a remote island monastery in the north of Russia (yes, in winter).

 Finally, I decided to enter Holy Trinity Russian Orthodox Seminary in Jordanville, NY, which I completed in May 2014.
-My family and I are still based in Jordanville, where I conduct the male choir and teach music and pretend to be a homesteader.
-Our little house in cow country is the best place from which to write.
+My family and I are still based in Jordanville, where I serve as a deacon, conduct the male choir, teach music, and pretend to be a homesteader.
+Our house in cow country is the best place from which to write.